-GCLK0P is driven from the buffered Output FIFO clock, allowing a DCM to be used to synchronise the internal logic to that clock.
+GCLK6S is driven from the buffered Output FIFO clock, allowing a DCM to be used to synchronise the internal logic to that clock.
 This is used by the Hardware Interface Layer to manage the FIFO clocking.

-GCLK6P is driven from the buffered Input FIFO clock, allowing a DCM to be used to synchronise the internal logic to that clock.
+GCLK7P is driven from the buffered Input FIFO clock, allowing a DCM to be used to synchronise the internal logic to that clock.
 This is used by the Hardware Interface Layer to manage the FIFO clocking.

-GCLK7P is driven from the SDRAM clock provided to the external SDRAM devices, allowing a DCM to be used to synchronise the internal logic to that clock.
-This is used by the Hardware Interface Layer to manage the SDRAM clocking.
+GCLK0P is driven with the DDR SDRAM clock input allowing a DCM to be used to generate all of the clocks required for the Hardware Interface Layer to manage the DDR SDRAM clocking.

-GCLK1S and GCLK5P are driven by OSC0 and OSC3 respectively.
+GCLK4S and GCLK3P are driven by OSC0 and OSC3 respectively.
 This allows the correct frequency to be driven from an oscillator, and the DCM to be used to distribute the clock with known phase.

-GCLK1P and GCLK0S are driven by the CONN_A0 and CONN_A1 signals respectively.
+GCLK7S and GCLK6P are driven by the CONN_A0 and CONN_A1 signals respectively.
 These signals are the first two I/O pins on Digital I/O Connector A. This allows the correct frequency to be supplied as two separate clocks, or one differential clock input and a DCM to be used to distribute the clock, or clocks, with known phase.